Illegal Fish Introductions

 Help us Keep it Maine: Protect our Waters from Invasive Species

-Maine is lucky to have some of the country's most pristine, healthy waters, full of aquatic diversity and Maine is lucky to have some of the coun-try’s most pristine, healthy waters, full of aquatic diversity and quality fishing.
+Maine is lucky to have some of the country's most pristine, healthy waters, full of aquatic diversity and quality fishing.
 These waters provide endless outdoor recreation opportunities for anglers and others, but they are also threatened each year by invasive fish, plants, and other organisms.

 What can be done?